cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-25-metacircular-evaluator.md

         ))
 ```

-If the procedure is a primitive procedure we apply the primitive procedure with the underlying apply of Clojure:
+If the procedure is a primitive procedure we apply the primitive procedure with the underlying apply of Clojure.
 At the beginning of the evaluator we store the underlying `apply` to not confuse it with the newly defined `apply`:

 ```